tharannum/SQL-Murder-Mystery-Who-Killed-the-CEO-/README.md

 ## 🔪 SQL Murder Mystery: Who Killed the CEO?

-[cite_start]This repository contains the SQL queries and findings used to solve the "Who Killed the CEO of TechNova Inc.?" murder mystery[cite: 1, 2].
+  This repository contains the SQL queries and findings used to solve the "Who Killed the CEO of TechNova Inc.?" murder mystery.

-[cite_start]The case was solved by analyzing various corporate data logs, including keycard entries, phone call records, alibis, and physical evidence reports[cite: 4, 5, 6, 7, 8].
+ The case was solved by analysing various corporate data logs, including keycard entries, phone call records, alibis, and physical evidence reports.

 -----

 ### 🎯 Mission

-[cite_start]The goal was to use **only SQL queries** to determine the killer, the location, the time, and the circumstances of the crime[cite: 10].
+ The goal was to use **only SQL queries** to determine the killer, the location, the time, and the circumstances of the crime .

   *  **Victim:** CEO of TechNova Inc.
-  * [cite_start]**Reported Time of Death:** October 15, 2025, at 9:00 PM
+  *  **Reported Time of Death:** October 15, 2025, at 9:00 PM
-  * [cite_start]**Role:** Lead Data Analyst
+  *  **Role:** Lead Data Analyst

 -----